 Remembering to take medications is very important.

 At the time of transplantation, your child will receive medicines to suppress the immune system.
 The type or combination of medicines depends on many factors.

 You and your child must be committed to taking the prescribed doses of these medications on a strict daily schedule.
 Not following all medical instructions can result in intestinal failure for your child.

-While it is important that your child learn responsibility for taking his own medications, children and teens will often forget or delay doing the things that they need to do.
-You must supervise your child’s medication schedule for the sake of his intestine and his health.
+While it is important that your child learn responsibility for taking their own medications, children and teens will often forget or delay doing the things that they need to do.
+You must supervise your child's medication schedule for the sake of your child's intestine and overall health.